 Let’s talk about getting your spouse on board with the family finances.

 Yeah, I know – don’t panic.
 Deep breaths, remember?
-This is THE most talked about topics in the budgeting groups I’m a part of.
-And I get it.
-There’s a reason why disagreements about money is one of the biggest factors in divorce, right?
+Getting on the same page as a spouse is one of THE most talked about topics in my many Facebook finance groups.
+There’s a reason why disagreements about money are one of the most significant factors in divorce, right?

-Getting two people to see eye to eye about anything is difficult enough, but to add money into the mix?
+Two people to seeing eye-to-eye about anything is difficult enough, but to add money into the mix?
 Yowza.

 Lay the Groundwork.